 Common Examples of Systemic Discrimination

 Systemic discrimination is not a single action or practice.
-And in many cases, an employer may create an appearance of systemic discrimination without consciously realizing it.
-Here are just a few hypothetical examples of practices and policies that may lead to an EEOC investigation with respect to systemic discrimination:
+And in many cases, an employer may create an appearance of intentional discrimination without consciously realizing it.
+Here are just a few hypothetical examples of practices and policies that may lead to an EEOC investigation with respect to a discrimination claim:

 - When advertising new positions on job websites, you use exclusionary language, such as saying you only want young candidates or only women should apply.